Industry more ready to invest now than before Covid: CEOs

-New Delhi, April 21 (IANS) India Inc seems undeterred by the second wave of Covid pandemic and feels that the current times presents ideal investment opportunity, both for financial and industrial investors.
+New Delhi: India Inc seems undeterred by the second wave of Covid pandemic and feels that the current times presents ideal investment opportunity, both for financial and industrial investors.

 In his address at the the 6th National Leadership Conclave of the All India Management Association (AIMA), Hero Enterprises Chairman Sunil Kant Munjal said that it is a tremendous opportunity to invest in India now, both for the financial investors and the industrial companies.